jjcanell77/LADP--EFC/Instructions.md

 ```

 <!--
-In the examples so far, the join table has been used only to store the foreign key pairs representing each association.
+In the examples so far, the join table has been used only to store the ForeignKey pairs representing each association.
 However, it can also be used to store information about the association--for example, the time it was created.This is the case when we get to the BusinessHours table as it is [Many-to-many and join table with payload](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/many-to-many).
 - Here is how you would handle this situation:
 ```
   public class SampleContext : DbContext